DavidRaab/Sq/README.md

 I really liked F# and will continue using it to make a game in the future.

 Still i am loving and using Perl nearly 20 years.
 Working on a Linux machine with Perl.
-You can do a lot of stuff, automation.
-I know that because i basically have written a software to exactly do that.
-But it wasn't for me.
-So i got fired until the software was done.
+You can do a lot of stuff like automation or other file/text processing that are just easier compared to other languages.

+I worked as a proffesional Perl developer in the past, did web-development, database, linux-administration and wrote and automated a full CMS with all kind of auto-deployment, database upgrades, all written in Perl.
+I did my job so good that the software was finished and I basically got fired.

 `Sq` is now somewhat my own system to help me solve the typical problems i have.
 I could have picked F# as i really liked the language.
 But working with F#